nik1996/Weather-App/README.md

 # **Weather-App**

-The webpage will track your current city where you are located via your ip address.

-Then the temperature of the city along with weather conditions are dispalyed.

-The background image changes as per the weather conditions in the city.

-### How to use :
-Download this project in your local machine.
-Open index.html in your browser.
+A webpage that shows local weather of city.
+Current city of user is tracked through IP address with the help of ipapi API.
+The IP address is sent to the API and response is sent back in JSON format.
+The current city of user is sent to openweathermap API.
+The data about weather conditions is sent back by API in JSON format.
+The background image of the webpage changes according to the current weather condition.